20250317-Java-AWS/aniket-panda-angular-mini-project/angular-mini-project/README.md

 ## Pokedex
 #### Description
-This angular SPA consumes the PokeAPI (https://pokeapi.co/) allowing users to build a 6-member Pokemon team, and quickly look up info about the team members.
-Initially presented with 6 blank slots for teammates, users will select Pokemon to fill those slots.
-There is a view for the whole team, and clicking any of the pokemon will navigate to a details page with up-to-date information retrieved from the API.

 This angular SPA consumes the PokeAPI (https://pokeapi.co/) allowing users view and search for all pokemon, and quickly get more detailed info about each one.
 Initially presented with a grid of panels for all pokemon sprites/names, users can filter by name to narrow down the list.
 Clicking on a panel will navigate to a details page with up-to-date information retrieved from the API.